-One of the first music directors to utilize the gay abandon in Shamshad Begum’s voice was C Ramchandra.
+One of the first music directors to utilize the joyous gay abandon in Shamshad Begum’s voice was C Ramchandra.
 In fact, Shamshad helped kickstart the musical careers of several composers like Ramchandra and Madan Mohan only to see them leave her for Lata Mangeshkar once they become successful.
-Even Naushad who had made her his main female playback singer by the late 1940s, swam thereafter with the Lata wave.
+Even Naushad, who had made her his main female playback singer by the late 1940s, swam thereafter with the Lata wave.
 Still, this Ramchandra composition from Patanga (1949) sees Shamshad at her matchless best and shows just what life and vibrancy she could breathe into a song.

 SD Burman’s breakthrough film, Shabnam (1949), too was largely dependent on Shamshad’s earthy singing to take it through.
-A highlight of the film was this multi-lingual song with different folk flavors of India running through it.
+A highlight of the film remains this multi-lingual song with different folk flavors of India running through it.
 It represents some of the best singing that Shamshad Begum has ever done.
 And all together!
 Remember in those days if there was any mistake, the whole song had to recorded from scratch unlike today where with unlimited tracks, they do it in sections, bit by bit.